 But to be honest, a fair bit of the problem with sporadic shortages can properly be laid at the feet of anti-gun politicians and in particular the (now thankfully ended) Obama administration, the most anti-gun in US history (so far).
 Obama's BATF restricted imports of many popular calibers on the grounds that they're used in "assault weapons" and stopped any importation of ammunition from Russia, excusing this blatantly anti-gun action as part of the "economic sanctions" imposed after the invasion of Ukraine.
 Nevertheless, if the government had somehow deliberately caused the shortages—and I'm sure the Obama Administration would have been happy to do so if they could have—the most affected calibers would be .223, .308, and 9mm Parabellum, not .22's.

-Executive Actions can have and have had a noticeable effect on supplies, but there was not—as yet—any organized government-led plot to create the problem.
+Executive Actions can have and have had a noticeable effect on supplies, but there was not—as has not yet been—any organized government-led plot to create the problem.
 That may not always be the case.
-While President Obama could legitimately be considered the "Salesman of the Century " by the gun and ammunition makers, now (thankfully) he's gone; provided we don't get someone even worse the situation should to improve.
+While President Obama could legitimately be considered the "Salesman of the Century " by the gun and ammunition makers, now (thankfully) he's gone; provided we don't get someone even worse the situation should improve.
 But make no mistake: we could get someone even worse.
 Given the current situation in the US Congress and the outrageous proposals some candidates for the Democratic nomination have put forward, we could be in for a very hard time in years ahead.

 Even now the price of ammunition continues to climb, partly because of pumped-up demands, but also because of the increasing cost of raw materials.
 A look at the prices for copper, brass, and lead over the past 5 years shows a steadily rising price for scrap on the various metals exchanges.
 What was selling for 30 cents per pound 10 years ago now fetches ten times as much or more.
 This is the result of rapid economic development in China and India, two countries with colossal populations (roughly three billion between them) and rising middle classes.
 A lot of metal goes into the average automobile: if 10% of the population of those two countries are now able to afford a car, 300 million more cars will be built, using scrap mostly from the USA.
 The junkyards of America are the source of supply for the rising lifestyle expectations of the Third World.